 - If there is no coach in your area then find an Archery GB (target archery) club near you – use their club finder – and enrol on an Archery GB beginner’s course.
 This will teach you the basics of archery including safe technique (so you don’t injure yourself) and range safety (so you don’t injure anyone else!).
 But be aware – archery is addictive so you may end up staying on at your target archery club as well as getting into horseback archery!

 - Join the BHAA.
-You will need to do this in order to shoot in any of the BHAA competitions, so that you are covered by our horseback archery specific insurance.
+You will need to do this in order to shoot in any of the BHAA competitions and so that you are covered by our horseback archery specific insurance.

 - Order the BHAA Manual here.
 This will tell you everything you need to know about horseback archery in the UK including how help your horse get used to the equipment and how to set up the shooting run for the different types of competition in the UK.
 We can also advise you about what kit to buy to get started – it doesn’t have to be expensive!